 There are so many different types of Improvised Explosive Devices (IED) and there are so many different ways to try and find them, stop them and avoid them.
 Since the military is attacked through these IEDs they have started to create more tactical vehicles that have protection left and right to keep the people inside the vehicles safe.
-But as the military has gotten more savvy on making stronger vehicles, the enemy has gotten more daring making larger bombs to ensure damage.
+But as the military has gotten savvier on making stronger vehicles, the enemy has gotten more daring making larger bombs to ensure damage.

 We spent a lot of time training on how to find them.
 How to avoid them.
 And the military does a good job of finding some of them before they cause damage, but even with all that training we still get hit.
-IEDs are a threat and we can train for them, prepare for them and do what we can to protect ourselves from them, but they still will be there and eventually we will hit them.
+IEDs are a threat and we can train for them, prepare for them and do what we can to protect ourselves from them, but they still will be there, and eventually, we will hit them.

 Kids Like IEDs